euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 having received it.
 As a result the total compressed transfer time, which is taken to be the sum of the compression and decompression process and the time taken to transfer the compressed file, is less than the time taken to transfer the plain file.
-For example the well known UNIX tool ``rsync`` [rsync] implements a `-z` switch which performs compression of the data before sending it and decompression after receiving it.
+For example the well known UNIX tool ``rsync`` [rsync]_ implements a `-z` switch which performs compression of the data before sending it and decompression after receiving it.
 The same basic principle applies to in-memory compression, except that we are transferring data from memory to CPU.
 Initial implementations based on Blosc exist, c.f.
-Blaze [Blaze] and Carray [Carray], and have been shown to yield favourable results (Personal communication with Francesc Alted).
+Blaze [Blaze]_ and Carray [CArray]_, and have been shown to yield favourable results [Personal communication with Francesc Alted].

 Numpy
 -----